cmoulliard/playbook-doc/01_preface.md

 ## Preface

-I always wanted to play with some playbooks from Ansible [markdown][ansiblelink].
+I always wanted to play with some playbooks from [Ansible][ansiblelink].